The AT&T Issue Brief Library

 Supporting industry initiatives and user education programs is a critical component of AT&T's overall efforts to improve digital literacy to educate our customers about online safety.

-AT&T works with several organizations that promote online safety education and awareness and is committed to working cooperatively with local, state and federal law enforcement in their efforts to protect children online.
-Through these alliances, AT&T supports a myriad of programs that raise the profile of online safety issues and provide resources and tools to consumers who seek more information.
+AT&T works with several organizations that promote online safety education and awareness, including the Family Online Safety Institute (FOSI), iKeepSafe, ConnectSafely and the National Cyber Security Alliance.
+AT&T is also committed to working cooperatively with local, state and federal law enforcement in their efforts to protect children online.
+Through these alliances, AT&T supports myriad programs that raise the profile of online safety issues and provide resources and tools to consumers who seek more information.
 We also participate in and host community summits, panels and educational events that help consumers of all ages learn how to safely and efficiently manage technology.

-AARP TEK includes hands-on workshops as well as the AARP TEK Academy, a free, easy-to-use online classroom.
+AARP TEK (which stands for Technology Education and Knowledge) launched in 2014 and the program includes hands-on workshops as well as the AARP TEK Academy which is a free, easy-to-use online classroom.
 Both are open to anyone, including but not limited to AARP members, and are designed to allow Americans to connect with people and passions in their lives using technology.

-AARP TEK workshops are aimed at empowering people over the age of 50 to increase their digital literacy by teaching them the skills and giving them the confidence they need to use technology that is transforming the way information is found, business is conducted and people connect with one another.
+AARP TEK workshops are aimed at empowering people 50-plus to increase their digital literacy by teaching them the skills and giving them the confidence they need to use technology that is transforming the way information is found, business is conducted and people connect with one another.

-Through the "Empower Hispanic America with Technology" program, the League of United Latin American Citizens (LULAC) has established the nation's largest Latino network of community technology centers with 55 locations across the country.
-In 2015 and 2016, AT&T worked with LULAC to revamp and upgrade 16 LULAC technology centers in Iowa, Pennsylvania, Nebraska, Florida, Colorado, Ohio, Michigan, New Mexico, Utah, New Mexico, Oklahoma, California, Illinois and Missouri to enhance existing locations that serve Hispanic communities by providing high-speed internet access and up-to-date computer and networking equipment.
+Through the “Empower Hispanic America with Technology” program, LULAC has established the nation’s largest Latino network of technology centers.
+This year, AT&T worked with LULAC to revamp and upgrade 7 LULAC technology centers in Utah, New Mexico, Oklahoma, California, Florida, Illinois and Missouri.
+The initiative seeks to enhance community technology centers in existing locations that serve Hispanic communities by providing high-speed Internet access and up-to-date computer and networking equipment.